 The adjective “jury,” the OED says, was used by sailors to mean “put together or contrived for temporary use,” and first appeared in its modern spelling in the compound “jury-mast” (1616).
 Oxford defines this as “a temporary mast put up in place of one that has been broken or carried away.”

 Besides “jury-mast,” we’ve seen such nautical compounds as “jury-rudder,” “jury-rigging,” “jury-tiller,” “jury-hatch,” and “jury-sheets.”

-The origins of “jury” aren’t known, though the Middle English Dictionary compares it with the Old French noun jöerie or jüerie (joke, jesting, play).
+However, the Middle English Dictionary compares “jury” with the Old French noun jöerie or jüerie (joke, jesting, play).
 And the OED suggests the possibility that it may have been “a jocular appellation invented by sailors.”